There are two broad categories of debt ‘types’: priority debts and non-priority debts.

 The sheriff officer has powers to open places that have been shut or locked to remove any goods that are not exempt to put into sale.

-There are various debt solutions available to help creditors deal with any problem debt that they have.
+There are various debt solutions available to help people deal with any problem debt that they have.

 These include -